bottkars/bottkars.github.io/_posts/2021-02-11-AzureStack-Hub-CSI-drivers.md

 	<figcaption>installing</figcaption>
 </figure>
 This should install:
 A Replica Set for the csi-azuredisk-controller with 2 Pods containing the following containers:
-	mcr.microsoft.com/k8s/csi/azuredisk-csi
+	*mcr.microsoft.com/k8s/csi/azuredisk-csi
 	mcr.microsoft.com/oss/kubernetes-csi/csi-attacher
 	mcr.microsoft.com/oss/kubernetes-csi/csi-provisioner
 	mcr.microsoft.com/oss/kubernetes-csi/csi-resizer
 	mcr.microsoft.com/oss/kubernetes-csi/csi-snapshotter
-	mcr.microsoft.com/oss/kubernetes-csi/livenessprobe
+	mcr.microsoft.com/oss/kubernetes-csi/livenessprobe*

-A Replica Set for the csi-snapshot-controller with 1 Pod One csi-azuredisk-node Pod per Node and the corresponding CRD´s for the snapshotter
+A Replica Set for the csi-snapshot-controller with 1 Pod:
+One csi-azuredisk-node Pod per Node
+and the corresponding CRD´s for the snapshotter

 you can check the pods with
 {% highlight shell %}